classyllama/llamaisms/README.md

-# llamaisms
+# Llamaisms
-All the terms us llamas know, but would need to explain to the rest of the world
+Llamaisms are all the terms any llama should know when we work together.